Cimarron (1960 film): Production

 As production continued, the on-location shoot experienced dust storms, in which producer Edmund Grainger decided to relocate the production on the studio backlot despite Mann's insistence to film entirely on location.
 Mann explained: "We had a couple of storms—which I shot in anyway—but they thought we'd have floods and so on, so they dragged us in and everything had to be duplicated on the set.
 The story had to be changed, because we couldn't do the things we wanted to.
 So I don't consider it a film.
 I just consider it a disaster."
 Mann left the production, and director Charles Walters finished the film but received no screen credit.
 Mann was also critical of the film's final cut, explaining that Ford was meant to die on screen.
 Years later, he explained: "There was a huge oil sequence and oil wells were blowing up and he was saving people and being very heroic.
 Why they ever changed it I'll never know – this was Mr. Sol Siegel, he did it behind my back, I didn't ever see it.
 If I'd screamed they wouldn't have bothered anyway; so I just let them destroy it at will."

 Also, during filming, Anne Baxter, who played Dixie Lee, revealed in her autobiography Intermission that Ford and Maria Schell developed an offscreen romance: "During shooting, they'd scrambled together like eggs.
 I understood she'd even begun divorce proceedings in Germany.
 It was obviously premature of her."
 However, by the end of filming, "... he scarcely glanced or spoke in her direction, and she looked as if she were in shock."

+Arnold Schulman later called Mann "a nice, sweet man, but I got the feeling he was sort of burned out.
+The whole film was a disaster.
+The studio was a mess.
+The head of the studio was in danger of being fired.
+There was a lot of tension; the picture was costing too much; and we couldn't get the script right.
+It was a badly written script.
+I take my share of the credit.
+I didn't mean it to be bad, but it was one of those things you get sucked up into."
+Schulman said "I destroyed" the novel.
+"I regret it...
+I didn't mean to.
+We were just trying to solve the problems of the picture.
+But once we were given the cast, Glenn Ford and Maria Schell—what the hell was she doing in an Edna Ferber story?—what could we do?
+We were dead from that moment on."